Gapminder/gapminder-ai/yival_experiments/README.md

 This will output a pickle file in `output/experiment_name_0.pkl` which include all Experiment Results objects.

 When the experiment is completed, Yival will start a web server to show the results.

+### Use Redis for caching

+The model compare function will cache LLM call results for the evaluator, and by default the cache is dictionary in memory.
+You can also use Redis to caching, so that it won't loss the cache when Yival exits.
+To do this, uncomment the line for redis cache in the top of `custom_configuration/model_compare.py` and set the host and password to your redis server.

 ## 5. generate a result csv from output